bruvellu/cephalic-furrow/3-text/furrow.md

 ## Supplementary Video 2

 ![Lateral view of ectopic fold formation in *btd* mutant.
-The cephalic furrow forms normally in sibling controls (top) but it is absent in *btd* mutants (bottom).
+The cephalic furrow forms normally in sibling controls (top) but is absent in *btd* mutants (bottom).
 In the mutant, no fold is present at the head--trunk interface until about 20min, when a large ectopic fold appears and quickly unfolds at about 45min.
 In the sibling control, the cephalic furrow remains partially invaginated  for the period shown in the recording (about 110min).
 Frame rate = 15fps.
 Scale bars = 50µm.
 ](figures/Vid2.jpg){#fig:vid-lateral-btd tag="Supplementary Video 2" width=50%}

 \newpage

 ## Supplementary Video 3

 ![Lateral view of ectopic fold formation in *eve* mutant.
-The cephalic furrow forms normally in sibling controls (top) but it is absent in *eve* mutants (bottom).
+The cephalic furrow forms normally in sibling controls (top) but is absent in *eve* mutants (bottom).
 There is no invagination at the head--trunk boundary at the onset of gastrulation, but an ectopic fold starts forming near the dorsal region as soon as the mitotic domains begin expanding around 24min.
-The ectopic folds unfolds almost entirely by the end of the recording (about 85min).
+The ectopic folds unfold almost entirely by the end of the recording (about 85min).
 Additional ectopic folds appear in the trunk region.
 Frame rate = 10fps.
 Scale bars = 50µm.
 ](figures/Vid3.jpg){#fig:vid-lateral-eve tag="Supplementary Video 3" width=50%}

 \newpage